JulienNagel2/TPK-app-inclusion/README.md

 ```

 ## Docker login to your container registry
-This step is necessary so that the tanzu CLI can store the app package during the deploy process
+Docker login so that the tanzu CLI can connect to the container registry and store the app package after build
 ```
 docker login ${ZREGISTRYSTRING}
 ```

 ## Deploy the app through the Tanzu Platform (does the build automatically)
+Prereq: A project, space, availability target must be configured in Tanzu Platform to host your app
-First, make sure we are targeting the right project (YOURPROJECT) and space (YOURSPACE) in the Tanzu Platform, and then go!
+First, login and make sure we are targeting the right project (YOURPROJECT) and space (YOURSPACE) in the Tanzu Platform
+The tanzu deploy includes a build phase that saves the app package to the container registry
+And then the actual app deployment to the K8s cluster(s) occurs
 ```
 tanzu login
 tanzu project use YOURPROJECT